Building Research and Student Communities

 Director, Temple HCI Lab

-Dr. Stephen MacNeil is the director of the Temple Human-Computer Interaction (HCI) Lab, one of the largest undergraduate research labs at Temple University.
+Dr. Stephen MacNeil is the director of the Temple Human-Computer Interaction (HCI) Lab.
+With over 50 active members, it is one of the largest undergraduate research labs at Temple University.
 The lab brings together students from computer science, psychology, education, and design to study how people learn, collaborate, and make decisions with technology.
+For many students, the lab is also an informal community of practice where they learn how to conduct research, mentor others, and communicate their work.

 Director, OwlHacks Hackathon